 Stage 1: Include different rates of VAT for different Digital Goods

 To streamline accounting taxes around different digital products, ensure that you include different VAT rates automatically around individual EU countries.
-When you include different rates of VAT around various digital goods, the algorithm creates a collection of such products.
+When you include different VAT rates around various digital goods, the algorithm creates a collection of such products.

-This way, it allows the platform to correct VAT rates according to the customers geo-location, whenever you sell a product.
+This allows the platform to correct VAT rates according to the customer’s geo-location whenever you sell a product.

-Including different rates of VAT over different products curates a collection of different products where VAT is assigned automatically for individual EU countries.
+Including different VAT rates over different products curates a collection of different products where VAT is assigned automatically for individual EU countries.
 This collection stored by default is known as Digital Goods VAT Tax that can be edited to include various manual groups.